tangent3D/tmx2flg/readme.md

-Looks for a Custom Property (integer) called "Flag" in Tiled TMX files and outputs a binary of those values.
+Looks for a Custom Property (integer) called "Flag" in Tiled TMX files and outputs a binary of those values for each tileset.